cmguedmini/documentation/workflow.md

 # Deploy a React App to Azure with GitHub Actions CI/CD: Stress-Free, Smiles Included! 🚀
 ---

-## **Introduction: Let’s Make Deployment Fun Again! 🎉**

-Hey there! 👋 So you’ve built an awesome React app—maybe a ToDo list, a passion project, or even that cat meme generator you’ve been dreaming about.
-But now you’re staring at your screen thinking:
-*“Ugh… how do I share this with the world without losing my mind?”*

-We’ve all been there!
-Traditional deployment can feel like:
-- 🐢 Manually dragging files into the void (aka FTP servers)
-- 😴 Waiting ages for your site to load across the globe
-- 🔄 Doing the *same tedious steps* every time you update your code

-**What if I told you it doesn’t have to be this way?**

-In this guide, we’ll turn deployment into a **joyful, automated experience** using:
-- **Azure Blob Storage**: Your app’s cozy, low-cost home in the cloud.
-- **Azure CDN**: A global speed booster for your users.
-- **GitHub Actions**: Your new robot buddy that deploys code while you sip coffee. ☕

-And guess what?
-The [ToDoList-React](https://github.com/cmguedmini/ToDoList-React.git) project already has a CI/CD workflow ready to go—we’ll just plug it in like magic!

-### **Why You’ll Love This Guide**
-- No server headaches 🤯 → Pure coding joy 😄
-- Your app loads *blazingly fast* worldwide 🌍⚡
-- Deploy updates by just typing `git push` (yes, really!)

-By the end, you’ll have:
-✅ A live React app hosted on Azure
-✅ A self-deploying robot (okay, a workflow)
-✅ More time to build cool stuff (or nap)

-Ready to turn deployment dread into delight?
-Let’s go! 🎈

----

-# Deploy a React App to Azure with GitHub Actions CI/CD: A Complete Guide 🚀

 So you’ve built a React app (like this [ToDoList-React](https://github.com/cmguedmini/ToDoList-React.git) project) and want to automate deployments?
 This guide will show you how to deploy using Azure Blob Storage, Azure CDN, **and** the existing GitHub Actions workflow in the project.
 Let’s dive in!